Requirements for Honors Capstone Projects

 Research is the search for knowledge and the communication of that knowledge to others.
-Honors thesis/capstone projects give students the opportunity to discover knowledge through a range of activities, including lab work, field study, professional apprenticeships, archival investigation, close reading of literature, and creative production.
+Honors capstone projects give students the opportunity to discover knowledge through a range of activities, including lab work, field study, professional apprenticeships, archival investigation, close reading of literature, and creative production.
 Students then have the chance to disseminate that knowledge through media such as posters, conference presentations, co-authored publications, data-analysis reports or papers, business plans with professional analysis, argumentative thesis writing, and performances or other creative production with thoughtful process analysis.
 The form of this final product is determined in consultation with the faculty mentor and based on discipline-specific expectations.
 To help students understand the place of their own research within the discipline as a whole, they will typically create a bibliography or literature review with the help of their faculty mentors; students should format all citations correctly, according to the standards in their disciplines.
-This work is begun with the thesis/capstone proposal and then usually polished and incorporated into the finished capstone project.
+This work is begun with during writing of the honors capstone proposal and then usually polished and incorporated into the finished capstone project.
 Students whose research involves animals or human subjects (e.g. working with laboratory animals, talking to children/adults/elderly individuals, administering surveys) may need approval from the Institutional Review Board and/or the Institutional Animal Care and Use Committee.
 Mentors and students should work together early and consult these links for more information:IRB Basics: Getting Started

 Institutional Animal Care and Use Committee Information